 Brooklyn's Baseball Prehistory

-In the years following the codification of base ball rules by the Knickerbocker Club of New York, the sport flourished all through the surrounding area.
-Henry Chadwick, a Brooklyn native, was an aggressive promoter of the game.
+In the years following the codification of base ball rules by the New York clubs, the sport flourished all through the surrounding area.
+Henry Chadwick, an English born Brooklyn resident, was an aggressive promoter of the game.
 He was the first serious baseball reporter, writing for almost every newspaper in Brooklyn and New York at some point, and producing the Dime Base-Ball Player annual.
 Chadwick worked hard to revise and extend the game's rules, and its methods of record keeping.
 He organized a series of "prize games" in Brooklyn at the beginning of seasons to try out new rules with the best players available.
 It is fair to call Chadwick the inventor of the box score and the whole notion of baseball statistics.
 During important matches, it was not unknown for captains and umpires to turn to Chadwick for his opinion of a tricky rules question.
 His monument at Greenwood Cemetery bears the incription "Father of Baseball" and we will not argue.

 Henry Chadwick and his Dime Base-Ball Player